 Matthew Bunbury of Kilfeacle’s fifth son was William Bunbury who settled at Mount William a few miles north of Kilfeacle.
 William was born about 1707 and died in February 1776.
 His wife Diana (?) died in 1759 and was buried in Kilfeacle churchyard.
 William's will was dated 8 April 1772 and probate was granted on 28 February 1776.
 In his will, he requested to be buried alongside his wife in Kilfeacle churchyard.
 (Peter Bunbury has a map of the location).
 He lists his surviving children as William, Thomas, Mary, Hannah, Ann, and Elizabeth.
 His eldest son Mathew Bunbury, who was born before 1741 predeceased him in 1771.

 He also mentions his servant Elinor Heffernan by whom he had a son Joseph Bunbury, his youngest, likely born after 1759.
-This Joseph may well have been the army officer who played a prominent role in negotiating with American-Indians and surveying lands between Ohio and Montreal in the 1790s.
+It's possible this was the Joseph Bunbury mentioned in the Freeman's Journal of 14-16 Feb 1775 as follows: "Promotions: 49th Regiment of foot, ensign Joseph Bunbury to be Lieut, preferred.
+He enlisted 14th Jan 1775."
+This Joseph may also have been the army officer who played a prominent role in negotiating with American-Indians and surveying lands between Ohio and Montreal in the 1790s.
 He rose to become Lieutenant Colonel but resigned amid some controversy in 1801.
 In March 1801 he married the 16-year-old daughter of an unnamed attorney.